Why the Conservative, Rich Gentry Rebelled Against the "System" in the American Revolution

 Source: National Archives, Lee Resolution (1776)

-Technically, Virginia was an independent state even after it ratified the Articles of Confederation in 1778, until Maryland ratified and the new national government became operational in 1781.
-The failure of that first national union under the Articles of Confederation led to a revision of the contract between the states.
-In 1788, enough states ratified the replacement (the Constitution) and the current Federal government was established at the beginning of 1789.
+The failure of that first national union under the Articles of Confederation led to a peaceful revision of the contract between the states.
+In 1788, enough states ratified the US Constitution to replace the Articles of Confederation, and the current Federal government was established at the beginning of 1789.

 Had the royal governor Lord Dunmore managed to stay in his colony longer, or if British forces had raised the standard of the king in western Virginia and invited the frontiersmen to rally to the loyalist cause, there is a chance that the July 4 parades would have to acknowledge that only one-third or so of the colonial Virginians strongly supported the Revolution.